JoselynnM/u09-avancerad-javascript-JoselynnM/README.md

 ## The assignment

-The task involves creating your own JavaScript project with a focus on developing a complete application from the initial idea and concept to its implementation.
+The purpose of this task is for you to demonstrate your ability to independently develop a complete application, applying your knowledge and skills from the idea and concept phase to implementation.
+Your submission should reflect a strong understanding, effective application, and usage of a RESTful API in Node.js with JWT-based authentication and a MongoDB document database.

+Additionally, your solution should include the foundational elements for user experience and design.
+This encompasses a basic digital design structure.

 ## Built with